-On the 25th of May, 2018 the new General Data Protection Regulation (GDPR) is taking effect and Omnisend guarantees that we will comply, completely, with all the changes approved and implemented.
+General Data Protection Regulation (GDPR) took effect on the 25th of May, 2018 and Omnisend guarantees that we comply, completely, with all the changes approved and implemented.

 Looking at the GDPR for ecommerce especially, there are lots of questions and concerns that merchants have at the moment.
 If you’re on Omnisend, there’s no need to worry.
 Huge new laws can be seem very scary, but Omnisend is making sure the way you collect and store personal data is GDPR-compliant.

 Ecommerce for GDPR: The 3 essential parts

 Get consent: the user must agree to be included in your marketing campaigns.

 If the user has consented to the message and communication channel that you are offering, then you can continue to do as you always have.
 But if there was no consent, then you cannot send them marketing materials or advertise to them.
 If you don’t have explicit, unambiguous consent from the visitor to get these kinds of marketing messages, then you won’t be able to send them messages—or else face heavy fines.